valancej/Policy-Based-Compliance-Approach-to-Container-Security/README.md

 #### Adding governance

-Following each scanned image, we now have analyzed image data to work with.
-Based on the previous paragraph, we've also been able to extract any CVEs wihin images as well.
+Once an image has been analyzed and it's content has been discovered, categorized, and processed, the resulting data can be evaluated against a user-defined set of rules to give a final pass or fail recommendation for the image.
 It is typically at this stage that security and devops teams want to add a layer of control to the images being scanned in order to make decisions on which images should be promoted into production environments.

+Anchore policy bundles (structured as JSON documents) are the unit of policy definition and evaluation.
+A user may create multiple policy bundles, however for evaluation, only one can be marked as 'active'.
+A policy is expressed as a policy bundle, which is made up from a set of rules to perform an evaluation of an image.
+These rules can define check against an image for things such as:

+- Security vulnerabilities
+- Package whitelists and blacklists
+- Configuration file contents
+- Presence of credentials in an image
+- Image manifest changes
+- Exposed ports

+Anchore policies return a pass or fail evaluation which can then be used to make decisions.
+A common CI workflow is to only push container images to a production registry if they contain zero high severity CVEs.

 ## Conclusion